Rishi Sunak's final insult: making Michael Gove a Lord. He was voted out of the Commons for a reason and should not be forced back on us

 This is more than cronyism—it’s an insult to the public.
 A final act of contempt from a Prime Minister whose government collapsed under the weight of its own broken promises and internal rot.
 If Sunak wants to enshrine that legacy in the Lords, he’s picked the right people.

 But let’s not pretend this is normal.
-Voters rejected Gove for a reason.
+Gove chose not to stand in the 2024 general election for a reason – he knew the game was up.

 To override that decision by parachuting him into the second chamber is anti-democratic and morally bankrupt.